shipth-is/cli/README.md

 ## `shipthis apple apiKey status`

-Displays the status of the App Store Connect API Key in your Apple and ShipThis accounts.
-This key is used to automatically publish your games to the App Store.
+Displays the status of the App Store Connect API Keys in your Apple and ShipThis accounts.
+The API key is used to automatically publish your games to the App Store.

 ```
 USAGE
-  $ shipthis apple apiKey status [-q] [-f]
+  $ shipthis apple apiKey status [-f]

 FLAGS
   -f, --noAppleAuth
-  -q, --quiet        Avoid output except for interactions and errors

 DESCRIPTION
-  Displays the status of the App Store Connect API Key in your Apple and ShipThis accounts.
-This key is used to
+  Displays the status of the App Store Connect API Keys in your Apple and ShipThis accounts.
+The API key is used to
   automatically publish your games to the App Store.

 EXAMPLES